geographyclub/american-geography/README.md

 # American Geography
-Where are the fastest growing counties in the country?
-Where are the youngest cities?
-The oldest?
-Where are the most expensive neighborhoods?
-What can street data tell us about these places?
 This is my deep dive into US census and street data.

 1. [Importing](#1-importing)
 2. [Processing](#2-processing)